Frequently Asked Questions

 What graduate admissions' tests are accepted?

 The College of Graduate Studies accepts the GRE (Graduate Record Exam) for all degree programs.
 The GMAT (Graduate Management Admission Test) is accepted only for degree programs within the College of Business.
 The MAT (Miller Analogies Test) is also accepted for various graduate programs.

-Please consult with your major department on which exam(s) are accepted.
+Please consult with your major department on which exams, if any, are accepted.